Mostly nonuniformly sectional expanding systems: Proof of the main statements

 Moreover, sectional-hyperbolic attracting sets for $C^2$ vector fields support finitely many physical/SRB measures $\mu_1,\dots,\mu_p$ whose basins cover $\m$-a.e. point of an attracting neighborhood $U$ of $\Lambda$, that is, $\m( U \setminus B(\mu_1)\cup\dots\cup B(\mu_p))=0$; see e.g.~\cite{APPV,AraPac2010,LeplYa17,araujo_2021}.

 Hence, for $\m$-a.e. $x$ in $U$ there exists an ergodic invariant measure $\mu=\mu_i$ so that

-Thus setting $f=X_T$ and $\eta=\sup\{-\lambda T, \log(e^{-\lambda T}/K)\}$ and $\Gamma=B(\mu_1)\cup\dots\cup B(\mu_p)$, we see that $\Lambda$ becomes a MNUSE attracting set, since we can extend the stable bundle $E^s_\Lambda$ and center-stable bundle $E^{cu}_\Lambda$ to $U$; see e.g.~\cite{ArMel17,ArSal2023}.
+Thus setting $f=X_T$ and $\eta=\sup\{-\lambda T, \log(e^{-\lambda T}/K)\}$ and $\Gamma=B(\mu_1)\cup\dots\cup B(\mu_p)$, we see that $\Lambda$ becomes a MNUSE attracting set, since we can extend the stable bundle $E^s_\Lambda$ and center-stable bundle $E^{cu}_\Lambda$ to $U$; see e.g.~\cite{ArMel17,ArSal25}.
 This completes the proof of items (1) and (3).

-For item (2), we use that ASH attracting sets $\Lambda$ whose equilibria are all hyperbolic of saddle-type and whose center-unstable directions are two-dimensional, likewise support finitely many physical/SRB measures $\mu_1,\dots,\mu_p$ whose basins cover $\m$-a.e. point of an attracting neighborhood $U$ of $\Lambda$, that is, $\m( U \setminus B(\mu_1)\cup\dots\cup B(\mu_p))=0$; see~\cite[Corollary D]{ArSal2023}.
+For item (2a), we use that ASH attracting sets $\Lambda$ whose equilibria are all hyperbolic of saddle-type and whose center-unstable directions are two-dimensional, support a physical/SRB measure $\mu$ whose basin $B(\mu)$ has positive volume inside the attracting neighborhood $U$ of $\Lambda$, that is $\m( U \cap B(\mu))=0$; see~\cite[Corollary G \& Theorem 1.8]{ArSal25}.